Web Analytics Made Easy - StatCounter

 Common reasons ducts get checked

-Most duct calls start with comfort symptoms, not the word ductwork.
+Most duct calls start with comfort symptoms before anyone mentions ductwork.

 One hot room

-The room may have a weak supply run, poor return path, high sun load, or duct leakage.
+The room may have a weak supply run, poor return path, high sun load, attic heat, duct leakage, or a restricted register.

 Weak airflow

-Restricted ducts, dirty filters, dirty coils, blower trouble, or closed dampers can all reduce airflow.
+Restricted ducts, dirty filters, dirty coils, blower trouble, closed dampers, or return-air problems can reduce airflow.

 Dust and IAQ

-Duct leakage, filter gaps, return leaks, and dirty equipment can contribute to dust complaints.
+Duct leakage, filter gaps, return leaks, and dirty equipment can contribute to dust complaints and indoor air quality concerns.

 Duct Photos